 - a late course withdrawal without academic penalty

-- denial of special consideration
+- denial of an application

 The outcome notification is copied to your course coordinator.
 Where an outcome requires you to contact your course coordinator or School by a given date, you must do so by the date specified, otherwise, the outcome may be deemed to have lapsed.